 Mia is a native islander and graduate of Savannah College of Art and Design (SCAD), where she earned her BFA in Architecture.
 At SCAD, she was a Project Manager in the AIAS Freedom by Design club, and studied abroad in Southern France.

 Growing up on a small island farm provided freedom to outdoor activities like horseback riding and gardening.
 Because her father was a builder, she was able to visit job sites and, from an early age, learn about construction.

 Mia is still focused on construction and architectural designs that respond to social, climate, and environmental issues.
-She finds inspiration in the work of Tadao Ando, Mies van der Rohe, Alvar Aalto, and Luis Barragán.

 A mid-coast Maine native, Dakota was exposed to the ideas of creating and building from an early age.
 He studied at Cooper Union in New York City, and then the Rhode Island School of Design, from where he graduated with a focus on adaptive re-use architectural design.